JSRocksHQ/jsrockshq.github.io/src/posts/en/temporal-dead-zone-tdz.md

 let x = x;
 ```

-Does the code execute?
+Does the code execute without errors?
 What is the value of `x` after the code executes?

 First off, remember that a `let`/`const` variable only counts as initialized after its initializer has been fully evaluated -- that is, after the assignment's right-hand side expression has been evaluated and its resulting value has been assigned to the declared variable.